 Odessa, TX – The positive case count continues to rise in the Permian Basin as businesses try to reopen during the COVID-19 pandemic.
-The community can take preventative measures to reduce the spread of the coronavirus, including taking an active role in practicing common sense daily health habits – and just wearing a mask in populated areas!
+The community can take preventative measures to reduce the spread, including taking an active role in practicing common sense daily health habits – and just wearing a mask in populated areas!

 The purpose of the article is to education and provide accurate information.
 There is still no definitive vaccine available for COVID-19, but human test trials for treating it are already being used.
 Community-based interventions can help also slow its spread.

 Coronavirus disease 2019 (COVID-19) is a respiratory illness.
 The virus that caused COVID-19 is a novel coronavirus was first identified during an investigation into an outbreak in Wuhan, China.
 Coronaviruses (CoV) are a large family of viruses that are common in people and many different species of animals, including camels, cattle, cats, and bats.

 May appear 2 to 14 days after exposure:

 - Between people who are in close contact with one another (within about 6 to 10 feet).

 - Through respiratory droplets produced when an infected person coughs, sneezes, or speaks.

 It is possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or eyes.
 The virus seems to have a much shorter lifespan through surface transfer.
 It is believed, depending on the type of surface, to be able to survive from four to seventy-two hours.
 Again, person-to-person is the main way for the virus to spread.

 Most people who become infected experience mild illness and recover, but it can be more severe for the elderly and those with pre-existing conditions and immune deficiencies.
 When someone coughs, sneezes, or speaks – they spray small liquid droplets which may contain virus.
 If you are too close, you can breathe in the droplets.